 Network upgrades are at the center of cloud deployment because once an enterprise has a strategy for accessing cloud network capabilities, it is much easier than trying to expand their own on-site network.

-Security is also complicated by the array of devices being used by employees and the platforms and applications accessed in the cloud.
+Network security is also complicated by the array of devices being used by employees and the platforms and applications accessed in the cloud.
 Enterprises no longer only have to build a wall to keep the attacks out, but must take into account that the surface of their security risk is broader and expanding all the time.

 Research and Markets demonstrated in recent findings that investment in security is growing quickly as enterprises launch more cloud solutions.
 In fact, between now and 2021, it’s expected that security spending will grow by nearly 20 percent.